melowntech/workshop/tutorials/geojson-part3.rst

 Hover events
 ------------

-To enable hover events generation for layers we need to add ``hover-event:true`` as property to style layer.
-We'll use ``line-shadow`` for our cause.
+To enable hover events generation for geodata we need to add ``hover-event:true`` property to style layer.
+We'll use ``line-shadow`` in our case.

 .. code:: javascript